 These next two screenshots show information-gathering activities, very specific to this particular attack.
 On a Windows system, you might see commands such as

-netstat as an attacker gets their bearings.
+netstat as an adversary gets their bearings.
 In this case, they pulled back the numeric ID of the user, which may be required for certain commands to be run, and also queried for information about two specific processes.

 Checking the Firewall